erlydtl/erlydtl/README.markdown

 * `debug_info` - This option is passed to `compile:forms` to include
   debug information in the compiled module.

-* `debug_root` - The root directory for debug source dumps.
+* `debug_root` - Only applies when `debug_compiler` is `true`.
+The
+  root directory for debug source dumps.
 If set to `false`, no source dump will be saved.
 Defaults to `undefined`, leaving the source dump next to the source template file.

 * `default_libraries` - A list of libraries that should be loaded by default when compiling a template.
 Libraries can be specified either